 Learn more about how you can be a support and an advocate for the people in your congregation and community.

-Speak Out Sabbath
+Speak Out on Sunday Morning

 As part of Domestic Violence Awareness Month, Speak Out Sabbath is an interfaith advocacy weekend coordinated by the We Will Speak Out Coalition.
 Clergy are encouraged to engage in speaking out against sexual and gender-based violence in an intentional and faithful way during worship with their congregations.
 Worship resources, sermon starters, litanies, and children's resources are being updated and added daily.
 Learn more.